Emanuele-rgb/normattiva-scrape/MULTIVIGENTE_SUCCESS.md

 ## ✅ What Has Been Successfully Implemented

-I have successfully modified the NORME-NET scraper to work in **multivigente mode** and automatically detect and process article updates exactly as requested.
+I have successfully modified the NORMATTIVA-SCRAPE scraper to work in **multivigente mode** and automatically detect and process article updates exactly as requested.

 ## 🚀 Key Achievements